1: Keyword Research

 Whether you’re promoting a new publication or writing a blog about publishing tips, it is imperative that you optimize metadata.
 In short, metadata are HTML snippets that help search engines understand a landing page’s content.
 Without metadata, your ability to drive consumers from the search engine results page (SERP) to your website is significantly decreased.
 Thus, it is important to include optimized metadata on all landing pages.

-Metadata is fairly easy to implement and does not require the help of an SEO guru or developer.
+Metadata is fairly easy to implement and does not require SEO services, the help of a marketing agency, or a developer.
 Google has a myriad of articles for webmasters to learn the basics of metadata and implementation.

 3: XML Sitemap

 XML sitemaps are beneficial for content publishers for the following reasons:

 - They communicate directly with the search engines about the organization of your website’s content

 - Notify search engines of altered and/or new website content

 - Provide metadata for the various pages of a website’s